daikisai77/Opioid-Ads-Difference-in-Differences/README.md

 # Overview
 This project analyzes opioid-related Facebook ads to understand how digital advertising interacts with the U.S. opioid epidemic.
 Using natural language processing (NLP), topic modeling, and causal inference techniques, I explored how ad exposure by category and geography correlates with opioid-related deaths across states.
+(If you would like to see all the ad data files please email me at daikisai77@gmail.com)

 # Data Pipeline
 ## Data Collection: